GuoliangLi-HZAU/BatMeth2/README.md

 - ./configure
 - make
 - make copy
-- Rscript scripts/install.rpackages.r (Optional, used in visulization)

 If your do not need process file of gzip format, you can install the tools:
 - ./configure
 - make nogzip
 - make copy-nogzip
-- Rscript scripts/install.rpackages.r (Optional, used in visulization)

 e) The binary of BatMeth2 will be created in bin/